KubeOps/gitlab-chart/doc/installation/deployment.md

 of `10.10.10.10`, then `gitlab.example.local`, `registry.example.local` and
 `minio.example.local` should all resolve to `10.10.10.10`.

+If you are using GKE, there is some documentation [here](../cloud/gke.md#creating-the-external-ip) for configuring static IPs and DNS.
+Consult your Cloud and/or DNS provider's documentation for more help on this process.

 *Include these options in your helm install command:*
 ```
 --set nginx.service.loadBalancerIP=10.10.10.10